icfpcontest2020/dockerfiles/README.md

 There will be no Internet access during build.
 You will be limited to what your base Docker image provides and to the contents of your repository.

+Build time will be limited to _10 minutes_.

 ## Running mechanism

 Docker image built from your code will be started with a `docker run` command.